 This T2K observation is the first of its kind in that an explicit appearance of a unique flavour of neutrino at a detection point (the ‘far’ detector) is unequivocally observed from a different flavour of neutrino at its production point (the ‘near’ detector).

-Professor Peter Ratoff, head of Physics at Lancaster University said: "This is an important step on the road to a much greater discovery - the reason why there is much more matter than antimatter in the Universe.
-Neutrinos may have been instrumental soon after the Big Bang in facilitating a preference for the production of matter over antimatter without which the Universe as we know it would not exist."
+Professor Peter Ratoff from Lancaster University said: “This is an important step on the road to a much greater discovery – the reason why there is much more matter than antimatter in the Universe.
+Neutrinos may have been instrumental soon after the Big Bang in facilitating a preference for the production of matter over antimatter without which the Universe as we know it would not exist.”

 Measuring a difference in the rate of neutrino and antineutrino oscillations would provide evidence of charge parity (CP) violation in the behaviour of neutrinos.
 CP violation has thus far only been observed in quarks (for which Nobel prizes were awarded in 1980 and 2008).

 CP violation by neutrinos in the very early Universe may be one of the key reasons that the observable Universe today is dominated by matter, with no significant amount of antimatter - which is one of the most profound mysteries in science.

 Professor Ratoff said: “We have firmly established this form of neutrino oscillation, so a successful search for CP violation in neutrinos may become feasible in the coming years.”